lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 {::include src/algParams.md}

-In alignment with ML-KEM [FIPS.203], Composite KEM algorithms output a 256-bit shared secret key at all security levels, truncating is necessary as described in {{sec-kem-combiner}}.
+In alignment with ML-KEM [FIPS.203], Composite KEM algorithms output a 256-bit shared secret key at all security levels.

 For all RSA key types and sizes, the exponent is RECOMMENDED to be 65537.
 Implementations MAY support only 65537 and reject other exponent values.
-Legacy RSA implementations that use other values for the exponent MAY be used to within a composite, but need to be careful when interoperating with other implementations.
+Legacy RSA implementations that use other values for the exponent MAY be used within a composite, but need to be careful when interoperating with other implementations.

-The KDFs were chosen to roughly match the security level of the stronger component.
-In the case of X25519 and X448 SHA3-256 is used to match the construction in {{X-Wing}}.
+SHA3-256 is used as the KDF for all Composite ML-KEM algorithms.

 ## RSA-OAEP Parameters {#sect-rsaoaep-params}